 From South Carolina Republican Joe Wilson’s scream of "You lie" at the State of the Union speech (I can only imagine he bit back the word "boy" before it slipped past his lips) to the most recent heckling at the Rose Garden by conservative journalist Neil Munro, there has been a visceral disrespect aimed squarely at President Obama by those on the right.

 Even Bill Clinton didn’t endure this amount of white hot hatred.
-The only conclusion I can draw from this
+The only conclusion I can draw from this constant and consistent lack of deference to authority is that the president’s skin color is the main factor.

 I, too, have many disagreements with the administration’s policies and actions, although for different reasons.
 It is not the lack of respect and flouting of authority that I object to.
 It is what I believe the reason really is.